n1be/pidp11/README.md

 - create a 'pidp11' directory into /opt, and copy the files inside the pidp11 clone directory into /opt/pidp11/,
 - run sudo ./install.sh in /opt/pidp11/install/,
 - reboot
+- copy the contents of the above ZIP file into the bootscripts directory.
+It's easiest to download the file onto a USB stick from your laptop, then copy from the USB stick into the Pi.

 After reboot, you should find yourself booting RSX-11M+.
 See detailed instructions at the end of this file.